-- Annual consumption has decreased 11.5% in the last 5 years. - Annual production has increased 5% in the last 5 years.
+- DSL increased by 87% in the last 6 years. - Annual consumption increased by 2.5% in the last 6 years. - Annual production increased by 28% in the last 6 years.

 Water Use Efficiency Definitions

 Authorized Consumption (AC): volume of water used by consumers as shown through meter readings, fire-fighting, system flushing, tank cleaning and street cleaning.